-To apply for a scholarship from this Fund, you must be currently enrolled or currently accepted to a full-year program at CIP Bloomington.
+To apply for a scholarship from this Fund, you must be currently enrolled or currently accepted to a full-year program at a Core or higher level at CIP Bloomington.
 Any scholarship provided will be applied towards tuition at CIP Bloomington.
 Please contact Rebecca Haight in Student Financial Services for a scholarship application at (413) 344-4109 ext.
-20 or firstname.lastname@example.org.
+20 or email@example.com.

 Some program costs may be fully or partially defrayed through Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Vocational Rehabilitation or school district funding for which some students may be eligible.
 We encourage students to apply for these prior to admission.
 Some school districts provide transitional funding for students to attend programs like CIP.